 If you are accepted on to the scheme you will have vouchers sent to you in the post every four weeks.
-Each voucher is worth £3.10 (April 2015 rate).
+Each voucher is worth £3.10 (April 2018 rate).
 Pregnant women and children aged 1 to 4 years will receive one voucher for each week.
 Babies and infants up to 1 year old will have two vouchers for each week.
-You will also receive advice about healthy eating, breast-feeding, infant feeding, and how to use the vouchers.
+You will also receive advice about healthy eating, breastfeeding, infant feeding, and how to use the vouchers.

 Many well-known shops and supermarkets take part in the scheme.
 They exchange the vouchers for:

 - Plain fresh and frozen fruit and vegetables.

 Many shops taking part in the scheme have a Healthy Start sticker in the window.
 You should use the full value of the vouchers, as you cannot have change from them.

 In addition, you can have free vitamin supplements.
 Your midwife or health visitor will let you know how these are provided in your local area.